Drip pricing: Event ticketing

-Hotel & resort booking agents
+Hotel and resort booking agents

 Cities in many southern European countries, such as Greece, Italy and Spain, impose a city tax on guests staying in hotels.
 Booking agents often exclude the city tax from the quoted headline price, leaving the hotel guest to pay the tax locally upon check-out.
 Article 6(1)(e) of Directive 2011/83/EU on Consumer Rights requires businesses to quote to consumers "the total price of the goods or services inclusive of taxes".
 In Italy, where city taxes are often omitted from published prices, this is enacted into national law under Article 49(1)(e) of Decreto Legislativo 21 febbraio 2014, n.21.

-In May 2012, the United States Federal Trade Commission hosted "A Conference on the Economics of Drip Pricing," which focused on the practice of charging "hotel" or "resort" fees to consumers after they arrive to check-in at their hotel or resort.
+In May 2012, the United States Federal Trade Commission hosted a conference on the economics of drip pricing, which focused on the practice of charging "hotel" or "resort" fees to consumers after they arrive to check-in at their hotel or resort.
 Following the conference, the FTC issued letters against 22 hotel operators warning that their online reservation sites may "violate the law by providing a deceptively low estimate of what consumers can expect to pay for their hotel rooms".
 According to the FTC letters, “One common complaint consumers raised involved mandatory fees hotels charge for amenities such as newspapers, use of onsite exercise or pool facilities, or internet access, sometimes referred to as ‘resort fees.’
 These mandatory fees can be as high as $30 per night, a sum that could certainly affect consumer purchasing decisions”.
 The warning letters also stated that consumers often did not know they would be required to pay resort fees in addition to the quoted hotel rate.

-In 2017, the FTC published an extensive report titled "Economic Analysis of Hotel Resort Fees," which further detailed the practice of unfair and deceptive drip pricing practices in the hotel and resort industries.
+In 2017, the FTC published an extensive report which further detailed the practice of unfair and deceptive drip pricing practices in the hotel and resort industries.
 The report found that "separating mandatory resort fees from posted room rates without first disclosing the total price is likely to harm consumers by artificially increasing the search costs and the cognitive costs of finding and booking hotel accommodations."

 Airbnb

 When Airbnb customers search for accommodation, Airbnb displays per-night prices that exclude its own per-night service charges, and the total price is not revealed until the customer selects an individual property.
 Furthermore, if the customer searches for properties within a price range, the search returns properties where only part of the price falls within the desired price range rather than where the total price falls within the price range.
-In late 2015, the Australian Competition and Consumer Commission took action against Airbnb for this form of drip pricing.
+In late 2015, the Australian Competition & Consumer Commission took action against Airbnb for this form of drip pricing.
 Consequently users of Airbnb's Australian web site now see the total price of a stay including all unavoidable charges at every stage of the booking process.
 In July 2018, the European Commission threatened action against Airbnb in view of its website breaching EU law by headline prices failing to include fees and charges later passed on to the consumer, including cleaning costs.